GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
-To test a competing app (all apps use the same base code varying only the optimization objective function) from a shell in the service directory:
+To test a competing app (all apps use the same base code varying primarily in the objective function) from a shell in the service directory:

 ```` bash
 $ cd optimization-apps
 $ ./run-resilience.sh 123apps standalone
 ````

 Note the final argument of "standalone" must be present to perform a standalone invocation as needed for this test.
-If you get output starting with "Initialized resilience" after some query output, this demonstrates successful initialization and you may do a ctrl-C exit.
+If you get a line out output of the form "Initialized ..., waiting for messages..." after some query output, this demonstrates successful initialization and you may do a ctrl-C exit.
 It is best to test both a PuLP and CVXPY optimization app since each uses some different packages.
 The test above is for CVXPY, but PuLP can be tested with:

 ```` bash
 $ ./run-resilience.sh 123apps standalone pulp
 ````

 There is little to be gained from trying the max_local or cvr objectives in addition to resilience, but they also support the standalone argument.
 Modules likely to be missing for the competing apps include numpy, tabulate, pulp, and cvxpy.
-The following may prove helpful based on failed imports:
+The following install commands may prove helpful based on failed imports:

 ```` bash
 $ sudo pip3 install numpy